jam-carter/odin-calculator/README.md

-# A calculator designed by myself as a final assessment in the Odin Project Course
-# Using the courses teachings of HTML, CSS and JS coding
+# Made with HTML, CSS, and JavaScript
-# Visit the calculator at
+# Visit the calculator at https://jam-carter.github.io/odin-calculator/